NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 .. note:: The converter methods are optional for the Identity adapter,
           but **mandatory** for the Mapping adapter.

-The NethGui framework defines also a Table and an Array adapter that provide a PHP array interface to the database values.
+The Nethgui framework defines also a Table and an Array adapter that provide a PHP array interface to the database values.
 Those are closely related to the CRUD scenario implementation thus are discussed in `The Table Controller`_ section.